Position #0 is the new Position #1

 Nothing answers a user’s query quicker than a featured snippet.
 If you’re typing a query, more often than not, you’ll have an answer before you’ve even clicked on a result.
 And if you’ve ‘asked Google’, you’ll be read a concise, to-the-point answer, which often comes from a featured snippet.

-Thanks to Google’s significant formatting changes to its ads and increasing display of featured snippets, position 1 in SERPs is starting to feel more like position 2,3,4….
+Thanks to Google’s significant formatting changes to its ads and consistent display of featured snippets, position 1 in SERPs is starting to feel more like position 2,3,4….

 Types of Featured Snippets